-ProtoSounds® is equipped with a RESET setting to turn off the Freight Yard Proto-Effects (FYS) features.
-This is especially useful if you are double-heading engines that are both equipped with FYS.
+ProtoSoundsTM is equipped with a RESET setting to turn off the Squeaking Brakes and Freight Yard Proto-Effects (FYS) features.
+This is especially useful if you are doubleheading engines that are both equipped with FYS.
 You may not want to stop at a yard and have both engines playing their FYS sound effects.
-To turn off FYS, enter RESET and go to Feature 28.
-(See the section on Using RESET To Program ProtoSounds® on page 17).

-Once in Feature 28, press the transformer whistle button and wait for

-ProtoSounds® to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the FYS features have been turned off).
+To turn off Squeaking Brakes and FYS (you cannot turn off one or the other), enter RESET and go to Feature 28.
+(See the section on Using RESET To Program ProtoSoundsTM on page 15).
+Once in Feature 28, press the transformer whistle button and wait for ProtoSounds to sound a bell ding(s).
+Continue pressing the whistle button on and off until ProtoSounds sounds two bell dings (signifying that the Squeaking Brakes and FYS features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
-To reset ProtoSounds® to its original factory setting of FYS on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.
+To reset ProtoSoundsTM to its original factory setting of Squeaking Brakes and FYS on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSoundsTM only dings once instead of twice.